pingcap/docs/develop/dev-guide-delete-data.md

 <SimpleTab>
 <div label="Java">

-In Java, the bulk-delete example is like the following:
+In Java, the bulk-delete example is as follows:

 {{< copyable "" >}}